Last Updated on May 6, 2021 by Helga Dosa

-Attractions in Cosenza
+Attractions in Cosenza in Calabria, Italy

 Piazza Del Duomo

 The church was originally built in the 6th century and has been rebuilt many times since, last in the 18th century.
-The Tomb of Isabella of Aragon from 1271 is located inside the church as well a copy of the Madonna Del Pilario of the 13th century.
+The Tomb of Isabella of Aragon from 1271 is located inside the church as well as a copy of the Madonna Del Pilario of the 13th century.

-Piazza Frederico II
+Piazza Frederico II in Cosenza, Calabria

 Piazza XV Marzo

-This beautiful Piazza is the center point of the city and one of the most beautiful sights in the town.
+This beautiful Piazza is the center point of the city and one of the most beautiful sights in town.
 In the center of the Piazza is a huge statue of the philosopher Bernardino Telesio and all around the Piazza are historical and architecturally important buildings and landmarks.

-Church of San Domenico
+Church of San Domenico in Cosenzano, Italy

 The church was originally founded in 1448 and has a combination of renaissance and medieval elements in its architecture.
 The rose window surrounded by 16 columns is the most attractive feature of the church; the interiors are decorated with several stunning works of art by important artists.

 The castle was originally built around 1000 AD by the Saracens and was later restored in the year 1231.
-The castle is open to visitors who want to explore this architectural marvel, there are several elements in the castle like the original brackets and the arches used throughout the castle which are a good example of the architecture of Southern Italy’s medieval golden age.
+The castle is open to visitors who want to explore this architectural marvel; there are several interesting elements in the castle like the original brackets and the arches used throughout the castle which are a good example of the architecture of Southern Italy’s medieval golden age.

 Arenella is an area that lies on the right bank of the River Crati.
 The area has several important ancient landmarks and buildings, the old iron structure here used to be where the old market used to reside.
-It is now used as a venue for weekly flea market.
+It is now used as a venue for the weekly flea market.
 There are also several churches in the area as well as the national museum.

 San Fransesco di Paola

 Cosenza has various hotels and hostels that are suited for all budget levels.
-Most of the hotels and pensioni in the city are all simple and date back to several years and offer the comfort of the home in true Italian style.
+Most of the hotels and “pensioni” in the city are all simple and date back to several years and offer the comfort of the home in true Italian style.
 There are various apartments available to rent as well, for those who plan to stay a little longer in the city.

-Eating Out in Cosenza
+Eating Out in town

 Shopping in Cosenza

 One of the best places to shop in Cosenza is Corso Mazzini; it has almost everything that you would want when you are on a shopping expedition.
-Corso Mazzini is basically a pedestrian street that is lined with shops, cafes, restaurants and currency exchange offices.
+Corso Mazzini is basically a pedestrian street that is lined with shops, cafes, restaurants, and currency exchange offices.
 The shops located here sell a variety of products, both branded as well as locally made.
-The open air museum is also located here, so you could gaze at the modern art sculptures placed on the road while you shop.
+The open-air museum is also located here, so you could gaze at the modern art sculptures placed on the road while you shop.